weirdzardz/assquad666/Readme.txt

 * "new" creates a new game.

 * A move can be made using the coordinates of a tile in the board starting with the letter, then the number, then a direction if it is a wall.
-A wall starts at the top left corner of the said tile, h is used for horizontal, v for vertical. i.e. 	e2 moves a pawn to the e2 tile. e2h puts a wall horizontally starting at the top left corner of the e2 tile.
+A wall starts at the bottom left corner of the said tile for a horizontal wall and and the top right corner for a vertical wall. h is used for horizontal, v for vertical. i.e. 	e2 moves a pawn to the e2 tile. e2h puts a wall horizontally starting at the top left corner of the e2 tile.